OutSystems/OutSystems.SetupTools/docs/Install-OSServer.md

 ```

 ## DESCRIPTION
-This will installs or updates the platform server.
+This will install or update the OutSystems platform server.
 If the platform is already installed, the function will check if version to be installed is higher than the current one and update it.

 ## EXAMPLES